raspberrypilearning/321-make-mentor-guide/en/quiz1/question_3.md

  --- feedback ---

 Not quite, the path is a little shorter than this.
-However, creators can spend a total of 9 hours on a path if they are really enjoying some projects and would like extra time on it.
+However, creators can spend a total of 9 hours on a path if they are really enjoying some projects and would like to spend extra time on it.

  --- /feedback ---